StuffThatWorks raises $9 million to build an AI-powered, crowdsourced medical knowledge platform

 StuffThatWorks, a startup leveraging AI, crowdsourcing, and machine learning to match patients with treatments, today closed a $9 million seed round.
 CEO Yael Elish says the proceeds will be used to accelerate go-to-market efforts as the company’s platform experiences pandemic-driven growth.

 In response to the worsening global health crisis, patients and providers have sought out digital health and medical solutions to problems induced by COVID-19.
 In regions under lockdown, remote visits are now one of the key ways for patients to connect with specialists.
-Moreover, data and health platforms that pair providers with support data analytics have become critical for information sharing, research, and analysis.
+Moreover, data and health platforms that pair providers with support data analytics have become critical for information-sharing, research, and analysis.

-StuffThatWorks was cofounded by Elish, a founding member and former head of product at Google-owned Waze, alongside CTO Ron Held (previously on the Israel Defense Force’s intelligence team) and chief data scientist Yossi Synett.
+StuffThatWorks was cofounded by Elish, a founding member and former head of product at Google-owned Waze; CTO Ron Held, previously on the Israel Defense Force’s intelligence team; and chief data scientist Yossi Synett.
 Elish spent years helping a family member cope with a medical condition that also took a toll on her family’s life.
 After months of online research, he discovered a medical treatment that was more effective than what she’d been prescribed.

 This experience inspired Elish to launch StuffThatWorks, a portal that taps AI to enable patients to share personal treatments and discover options that work best for them.
-The platform’s algorithms transform members’ data about chronic, rare, and orphan diseases, including diabetes and ADHD, into personalized treatment effectiveness insights.
-The idea is the more people who contribute to StuffThatWorks, the greater “authority” it can accrue — in other words, wisdom in numbers.
+The platform’s algorithms transform members’ data about chronic, rare, and “orphan” diseases, including diabetes and ADHD, into personalized treatment effectiveness insights.
+The idea is that the more people who contribute to StuffThatWorks, the greater “authority” it can accrue.

-An estimated 7% of Google’s daily searches are health-related, and according to the Pew Research Center, over 70% of people in the U.S. look up their symptoms on Google.
+An estimated 7% of Google’s daily searches are health-related, and the Pew Research Center says over 70% of people in the U.S. look up their medical symptoms on Google.
 But the resources they might draw answers from run the gamut from unvetted to jargony, and the consequences of misinformation and misinterpretations can be disastrous.
-A 2017 study found that when cancer patients turn to therapies advocated by some online sources, like supplements in place of conventional therapies, they’re 2.5 times more likely to die.
+A 2017 study found that when cancer patients turn to therapies advocated by less-reputable online sources, like supplements in place of conventional therapies, they’re 2.5 times more likely to die.

-As might be expected, people experiencing trouble accessing health care services are more likely to seek out — and follow — questionable online advice.
+As might be expected, people with trouble accessing health care services are more likely to seek out — and follow — questionable online advice.
 A 2015 article in the Journal of Medical Internet Research suggests that improving the accuracy and reliability of publicly available internet resources could “substantially” bolster health outcomes.

-That’s the idea behind StuffThatWorks, where 180,000 contributors to date have volunteered over 10 million data points and 150,000 “experience-based” pages across 110 different communities.
+That’s the idea behind StuffThatWorks, where 180,000 contributors have volunteered over 10 million data points and 150,000 “experience-based” pages across 110 different communities.
 Elish asserts that every condition has hundreds of possible treatments but that the effectiveness is impacted by factors like age, gender, comorbidities, and even climate and lifestyle.
-Because of this, he says, producing statistically viable information about which treatments work best requires collecting data from millions of people worldwide on an ongoing basis — a project that’s too costly for any one organization or institution to undertake.
+Because of this, he says, producing statistically viable information about which treatments work best requires collecting data from millions of people worldwide on an ongoing basis — a project that’s too costly for any one organization or institution.

 StuffThatWorks encourages people in “condition communities” to share their anonymized perspectives about a condition via brief surveys.
 After the platform collects 100 answers about treatments, their effectiveness, and side effects, initial insights about a condition become visible to the community, including the age of onset, symptoms, and aggravating factors.
 At several hundred contributors, StuffThatWorks’ predictive algorithms kick in, ranking treatments by effectiveness.
 Once thousands of people contribute, the platform anticipates effective treatments for both subgroups and individuals.